A Structured Approach to Maintaining Clarity and Control in Architectural Projects

 Learning outcomes

-During this course, you'll learn to:
+During this 9-Module Course, you'll learn to:

 - Grasp the definitions of individual and overall project risk, risk appetite, tolerance, and thresholds.